knit-pay/upi-qr-code-payment-for-woocommerce/readme.txt

 == Changelog ==

-If you like UPI QR Code Payment for WooCommerce, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/upi-qr-code-payment-for-woocommerce/reviews/?rate=5#new-post).
+If you like UPI QR Code Payment Gateway, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/upi-qr-code-payment-for-woocommerce/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.2.0 =
+Release Date: March 16, 2021

+* Added: Option to add Merchant Codes according to the latest UPI Specification.
+Please use a valid Merchant UPI VPA ID (not user UPI ID), otherwise all payments will be failed.
+* Added: A button to download the QR Codes on Mobile Devices easily.
+* Tweak: Hide Copy UPI ID button by default.
+It can enabled via this filter: `add_filter( 'upiwc_show_upi_id_copy_button', '__return_true' );`.
+* Tested with WordPress v5.7 and WooCommerce v5.1.

+= 1.1.10 =
+Release Date: February 5, 2021

+* Removed: Trademark violations.
+* Tested with WooCommerce v5.0.

+= 1.1.9 =
+Release Date: January 16, 2021

+* Added: An button to copy the merchant's UPI ID so that customer can easily copy the ID and goes to any UPI App to make the payment.
+* Added: An option to set custom payment instructions for mobile devices.
+* Added: Filter to show direct UPI pay button.
+If you want this, add this line to the end of your theme's functions.php file: `add_filter( 'upiwc_show_direct_pay_button', '__return_true' );`.
+* Tweak: Customer UPI ID will be shown on popup if it is actually entered by the customer on checkout page.
+* Tested with WooCommerce v4.9.

+= 1.1.8 =
+Release Date: January 12, 2021

+* Tweak: According to the recents changes in National Payments Corporation of India(NPCI) direct UPI Intent generated by any web app is not supported anymore.
+So, from now this plugin only works with UPI QR code and on mobile devices this payment gateway will be hidden by default.
+* Tested with WordPress v5.6.

+= 1.1.7 =
+Release Date: December 7, 2020

+* Added: A method by which UPI apps will be launched automatically on Android devices.
+* Added: Customer's UPI ID in Payment Popup page.
+* Fixed: UPI Payment button is not showing on mobile devices.
+* Tweak: UPI QR Code will be shown everytime on iOS devices.
+* Tweak: UPI Pay Button will be shown only on android devices.
+* Tweak: A 90 seconds timer to look more professional.
+* Tweak: Added some CSS Improvements.
+* Removed: Country restrictions.
+* Optimize codes and stability.
+* Tested with WooCommerce v4.7.

 = 1.1.6 =
 Release Date: September 18, 2020

-* Added: An option on payment page to go back to select any mayment method.
+* Added: An option on payment page to go back to select any payment method.
 This can be disabled by a filter.
 * Tweak: UPI Pay Button will be shown only on android devices.
 * Tweak: Added some CSS Improvements.
 * Optimize codes and stability.